maxmind/getting-started-with-mmdb/blog-post.md

 In order for this to work, we set `merge_record_collisions => 1` when we created the `MaxMind::DB::Writer::Tree` object.
 This allows the writer to be smart about merging ranges rather than letting the last range to be added clobber any overlapping addresses.

 Note that this approach is fine for a small database, but it likely will not scale well in terms of speed when writing a database with a large number of records.
-If you're looking to create a very large database and speed is an issue, you are encouraged to look into using the MaxMind CSVs to seed your database.
-Alternatively, you could first check the IP ranges in GeoLite2-City-Blocks-IPv4.csv to check for any overlapping ranges before inserting.
-If there are no overlaps, you can insert the entire range at once rather than individual IP addresses.
+If you're looking to create a very large database and writing speed is an issue, you are encouraged to look into using the MaxMind CSVs to seed your database.

 Iterating over a network is trivial.